 Potential impacts of the Project activities on land use during the various phases include impacts during the construction phase and operation phase.
 Land and servitude rights are in place for the Project (PV Site and OHTL ROW) as described in section 2.5.
-The Pelikan OHL will traverse 75 private agricultural land plots, 1 republican road that is state property, and 12 field roads that are municipal properties.
-The Dorostor OHTL traverses additianl land plots, to be confirmed by the LRP.
+The Pelikan OHTL will traverse 75 private agricultural land plots, 1 republican road that is state property, and 12 field roads that are municipal properties.
+The Dorostol OHTL traverses additional land plots, to be confirmed by the LRP.
 No additional land is required at this time.
-Land acquisition impacts will be confirmed during the pre-construction phase, as livelihood restoration activities will be completed before the commencement of construction.
+The current Land acquisition impacts will be confirmed during the pre-construction phase as part of the LRP development and any additional compensation or livelihood restoration activities will be completed before the commencement of construction.